 We break through the marketing talk, ask you (and sometimes your clients) a lot of questions, make a lot of notes and then report back with our findings and market analysis.
 It’s only when fully armed with insight from the Dig and an agreed brief that we start the development process.

 Clients with no brand equity often lean towards trying to look like everyone else.
 It might look like a safe option, but fitting in is the absolute worst thing a start-up can do.
 This is precisely when you want to stand out and be noticed.
 Do the opposite of everyone else.
-Take a look at our "‘Is craft beer branding about to implode?" blog for more on how bucking the trend is the best way forward.

 Clients with flourishing companies that are seeking to break new markets are often afraid of change.
 Why?
 Because they’re handing over a degree of responsibility for something that they’ve nurtured and grown and it’s their livelihood.
 So we don’t want to appear patronising and insensitive by saying, ‘Well you need to let go a little bit.’
 But ultimately it’s true; you need to control your fear and be brave.
 If actions are based on solid research and a strong brief, there’s every reason to be confident.